 Number one, there was a complete lack of statutory authority.

-That was President uh Biden who said that himself on a call with governors, who are the ones who have to recognize and deal with this.
+That was President Biden who said that himself on a call with governors who are the ones who have to recognize and deal with this.

-And third, and I think it's I called it the doctrine of legal impossibility.
+And third, and I think I call it the doctrine of legal impossibility.

 So the testing option was no option at all.

-So when you put all of that together, the court says this the act plainly authorizes the question is whether the act plainly authorizes the Secretary's mandate.
+So when you put all of that together, the court says this, the act plainly authorizes.

 It does not.

-That act empowers set the Secretary to set, as Jordan said, workplace safety standards, not broad public health measures.
+That act empowers the secretary to set, as Jordan said, workplace safety standards, not broad public health measures.

 Mortgage rates shooting up to the highest level that we've had in two years.

-Uh we now have oil headed towards a hundred dollars a barrel, which means that the price of a gallon of gasoline is gonna go up dramatically and the cost to heat your home in the in the winter and cool it in the summer is gonna cost more.
+We now have oil headed towards $100 a barrel, which means that the price of a gallon of gasoline is going to go up dramatically.

-Every item we buy at every store is gonna cost more.
+Every item we buy at every store is going to cost more.

 That came out today.

-Uh and that's measures inflation on the wholesale level before it reaches we, the consumer, uh the average family now, as a result of all of this inflation because of Biden's policies, that's costing uh about the average family over five thousand dollars a year.
+And that measures inflation on the wholesale level before it reaches we, the consumer, the average family now, as a result of all of this inflation, because of Biden's policies.

-I think there's gonna be a big political price.
+I think there's going to be a big political price.

-Um I would say this is a disastrous day politically for Joe Biden, probably the worst day of his presidency, Jay Seculow.
+I would say this is a disastrous day politically for Joe Biden, probably the worst day of his presidency, Jay Seculo.

-I mean, cinema was very clear, and when we talked about this on our broadcast today, too.
+I mean, we talked about this on our broadcast today, too.

-I mean, they there's no question that they were they're putting a lot of pressure on cinema, uh, Kelly, also on Manchin and Tester.
+I mean, there's no question that they're putting a lot of pressure on cinema, Kelly, also on Manchin and Tester.

-Yeah, so we are guards sus me up because they were they're gonna constantly try and use any avenue of the federal government, they the bureaucracy is on their side to to gain power.
+Yeah, so our guard says to me up because they're going to constantly try and use any avenue of the federal government.

-So if they can't do it legislatively, which it looks like that's a real trouble for them now, they're gonna put all the pressure back on Biden to say issue executive orders and then we'll go defend them in court.
+So if they can't do it legislatively, which it looks like that's a real trouble for them now, they're going to put all the pressure back on Biden to say, issue executive orders and then we'll go defend them in court.

-So we'll see how much we can put pressure on it.
+So we'll see how much we can put pressure on.

 And you talked about the employment, all these numbers.

-This mandate was directly related to that, but I actually like what the Supreme Court did in the in the right way.
+This mandate was directly related to that, but I actually like what the Supreme Court did in the right way.

 They actually said at the end of this opinion, it's not our job to look at that policy.